jaguirre-econ/profile/README.md

 Argentinian student pursuing a Master's Degree in **Econometrics** at the Torcuato Di Tella University (UTDT), holding a Bachelor's Degree in **Economics** from the National University of Córdoba (UNC), and a Diploma in **Data Science** from the FAMAF of the UNC, with experience in consulting, Marketing Mix Modeling and academic research.

-**Interests**: statistics, data science and analysis, econometrics, economics, research.
+**Interests**: statistics, data science, data analytics, econometrics, economics, research.

 *Contact information:*
 - ✉️ **e-mail**: jaguirre@mi.unc.edu.ar